How to not pay interest on a credit card

 4. Consider a 0% balance transfer credit card

 It’s wise to pay as much as you can in order to pay off the entire debt before the promotion finishes though.
 This is because once the introductory offer ends, the remaining balance will collect the higher standard interest rate on purchases or cash advances.
 So if you want to avoid interest completely, calculate how much you’ll need to repay each month to pay off your entire balance before the revert rate kicks in.
-While you shouldn’t use your credit card for purchases if you’re concentrating on paying off your debt, some cards do offer 0% interest rates on both balance transfers and purchase rates in case you need to make an emergency buy.
+While you shouldn’t use your credit card for spending if you’re concentrating on paying off your debt, some cards do offer 0% interest rates on both balance transfers and purchase rates in case you need to make an emergency purchase.

 5. Avoid cash advances